josephluck/helix/docs/Views/Lifecycle-Hooks.md

 ### Typescript

-Since there are two types of page in Helix, "Component" and "Page", naturally, there are two typescript types:
+Since there are two types of page in Helix, "Component" and "Page", naturally, there are two corresponding typescript types:

 ```typescript
 import { GlobalState, GlobalActions } from './models'